How is NAIWE different from other publishing-related associations?

 There is also one post on your blog, titled “Hello, New Member.”
 We suggest that you add a new post with a brief introduction to yourself and your work.
 When you have done this, feel free to make the original “Hello” post private so that your introduction will show up first.

 Each of the default pages contains text that suggests what you might want to post.
 To edit this, select “Edit” from the “Page” or “Post” menu in the blog administration panel to replace this information with your own text.
-Be sure to put contact information on your Professional Profile page or create a new Contact page in your site so that potential clients will be able to query you for more information.
+Be sure to put contact information on your Professional Profile page or create a Contact page in your site where potential clients will be able to query you for more information.

-To create a new page or post, choose the “Add new” option on your blog dashboard, and type your information directly into the space provided, using the editing tools provided at the top of the text box.
-Pasting copy directly from Microsoft Word does not work well, due to hidden coding that’s incompatible with the site.
-This usually results in text that runs together.
+To create a new page or post, choose the “Add new” option on your blog dashboard, and type your information directly into the space provided, using the editing tools at the top of the text box.
+Pasting copy directly from Microsoft Word does not work well, due to hidden coding that’s incompatible with the site and usually results in text that runs together.
 If you want to cut and paste text, paste it first into a text editor such as TextPad and save it as plain text.
 This strips away the coding and makes it usable online.

 What if I get stuck or mess up my website?